bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/challenge (1).md

 interview screening questions (a form you fill when applying for a job):

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?
+**A**: The 'Employee' and 'Territory' tables both have many-to-one relationships with the 'EmployeeTerritory' table.
 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?
+**A**: Use a document store when data will not fit on one server.
+However, do not use a document store when ~real
+time availability, eg, banking, is crucial.
+Cf. https://www.quora.com/What-are-the-real-use-cases-where-you-should-use-MongoDB
 - (*Stretch*) What is "NewSQL", and what is it trying to achieve?

 ### Part 5 - Turn it in!